rafzamb/sknifedatar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* change 'http' to 'https' into a 'README.md' URL.
+* 'data.table' package was removed as import required.

-* Add the 'earth' package payload in the examples where it was needed, to improve readability.
+* 'workflowsets' package was moved from import to suggests.

+* non-ASCII characters were removed from the 'crimes' dataset.

+* update of the example of the `modeltime_multifit()` function.

 ## Test environments
 * local OS X install, R 4.0.3